Table-top interferometry on extreme time and wavelength scales: Introduction

-In recent years, interferometric methods that are standard tools to access the relative phases and amplitudes of interfering waves in optics, have extended to track propagating quantum objects such as charge or spin waves in matter on these extremely short distances and corresponding ultrafast time scales \cite{Gonzalez2020}.
-Along these lines, phase-sensitive lightwave metrology in time and frequency domain goes hand-in-hand with advanced coherent spectroscopy and imaging applications using electrons, ions or photons as observable.
-Experimental breakthroughs such as watching real-time electronic wave packet dynamics in atoms \cite{Wituschek2020}, orbital tomography in molecules \cite{Bertrand2013} and optical coherence tomography of solids \cite{Fuchs2017}, rely on controlling or detecting the phase of an electromagnetic wave with high precision \cite{Azoury2021,Uzan2020}.\\
+Interferometry in the extreme ultraviolet spectral range (XUV) plays a key role in attosecond pulse metrology for more than 20 years \cite{Bellini1998}.
+It has led to a wide range of applications ranging from attosecond spectroscopy \cite{Smirnova2009} to coherent diffractive imaging on the nanoscale using table-top sources \cite{Meng2015,Rothhardt2018}.
+It is the capability of interferometric methods to access the relative phases and amplitudes of interfering waves known from optics that is used to track propagating quantum objects, such as charge or spin waves in matter on extremely short distances and corresponding ultrafast time scales \cite{Gonzalez2020}.
+Along these lines, phase-sensitive light wave metrology in time and frequency domain goes hand-in-hand with advanced coherent spectroscopy and imaging applications using electrons, ions or photons as observable.
+Experimental breakthroughs, such as watching real-time electronic wave packet dynamics in atoms \cite{Wituschek2020}, orbital tomography in molecules \cite{Bertrand2013} and optical coherence tomography of solids \cite{Fuchs2017}, rely on controlling or detecting the phase of an electromagnetic wave with high precision \cite{Azoury2021,Uzan2020}.\\

-In typical spectroscopic studies, the signal intensity is recorded while the phase information is lost.
+In typical spectroscopic studies, the signal intensity is recorded, while the phase information is lost.
 High-resolution XUV spectrometers provide a resolution ($\mathrm{E/\Delta E}$), which depends on the diffraction grating period, i. e. the number of illuminated groves and on the wavelength of the light.
-Typically, it is on the order of $\mathrm{E/\Delta E=10^{\,3}}$ \cite{Wunsche2019}.
+Typically, it is on the order of $\mathrm{E/\Delta E=10^{\,3}}$ \cite{Wunsche2019}, while special custom-made gratings can reach a resolution of up to a few times $10^{\,4}$.
+Although these optical elements are not off-the-shelf and very expensive, they are now utilized in large scale soft x-ray synchrotron beamlines especially for spectroscopic techniques demanding high resolution, such as resonant inelastic x-ray scattering (RIXS) (see for instance \cite{Singh2021}).
 An alternative approach is Fourier-transform (FT) spectroscopy.
-By its nature it enables characterization of radiation in both time and frequency domain using a single instrument.
+By its nature, it enables characterization of radiation in both time and frequency domain using a single instrument.
 The spectral resolution of such a system depends on the maximum optical-path difference between replicas of the beam propagating in both interferometer arms \cite{Bates1976}.
-Thus, it can exceed the spectral resolution of the grating-based analyzers by orders of magnitude \cite{Oliveira2011}.
+Thus, it can exceed the spectral resolution of the grating-based analyzers by orders of magnitude, if very large delays can be used \cite{Oliveira2011}.
 Moreover, the resolution is uniform across the entire photon energy range, which usually is not the case for grating-based spectrometers.\\